ljbrown238/express-server-configurable/README.md

+# express-server-configurable
-# Test Server
+## Configurable Express Test Server

-Express server that has endpoints for testing.
+Express server that has endpoints for testing and that can store configured state.

 ### Data
 Data is stored in the data.json file